 Key 8: Make sure you finish your story

 As the mother of a keen writer, I know just how hard it can sometimes be for kids to finish a story.
-Often they’ll make their story so complicated that they’d need to write 50,000 words to resolve it.
+Often they’ll make their story so complicated that they’d need a long time and 50,000 words to resolve it.

 So my first tip for finishing is to keep your story as simple as possible.
 Have a look at how many characters you’ve introduced and ask yourself if you need them all.
 Look at how many problems your heroine has and ask if maybe you could just concentrate on school problems, instead of home, ballet class and boy problems as well.